 Safety features common to new cars could add even more discounts to your Geico policy.
 Additional airbags, anti-theft systems, and anti-lock brakes could save you between 5% to 25% on certain types of coverage, like collision, comprehensive, and personal injury.

 Yes, Geico offers rideshare insurance.
-Geico rideshare insurance is available as part of a hybrid policy that covers both rideshare driving and non-business driving, replacing your personal car insurance policy.
+Geico rideshare insurance covers you whether the rideshare app is on or off as part of a hybrid policy that covers both rideshare driving and non-business driving, replacing your personal car insurance policy.
 A Geico rideshare policy typically costs only slightly more than a personal-use policy, and it provides more coverage and a lower deductible than the insurance offered by Uber and Lyft.… read full answer

 Geico Rideshare Insurance Coverage

 Deductible gap coverage, so you can choose your own Geico deductible rather than paying Lyft’s or Uber’s

 Coverage for damage to your car, medical expenses, liability, and more while the app is on but before you accept a ride request

 Comprehensive, collision, liability, and more (depending on the coverage you purchase with your policy) once you have accepted a ride request